Here to celebrate Mardi Gras is our favorite sandwich of all… Shrimp Po’ Boy!

 Shrimp Po’ Boy Recipe

-1. Make the remoulade sauce: Mix together all sauce ingredients.
-Refrigerate in a covered container until ready to use.
+1. Make the remoulade sauce: First, I mix together all the sauce ingredients and refrigerate them in a covered container until I’m ready to use them.

-2. Fry the shrimp: Mix together the buttermilk and hot sauce in a bowl, and on a plate mix the flour, cornmeal, 2 tsp of the Creole seasoning, and 1 tsp of salt.
-Heat oil, 1 inch in depth, to 350°F in an electric skillet, or on stovetop measuring the temperature of the oil with an instant read thermometer.
+2. Fry the shrimp: I mix together the buttermilk and hot sauce in a bowl, and on a separate plate, I mix the flour, cornmeal, 2 teaspoons of Creole seasoning, and 1 teaspoon of salt.
+I heat oil, about 1 inch in depth, to 350°F in an electric skillet, or on the stovetop using an instant-read thermometer to measure the temperature of the oil.

-Season the shrimp with the remaining Creole seasoning and salt, then dredge them in the wet mix, followed by the dry mix.
-Fry the shrimp until golden brown, about 3-4 minutes total, turning once.
-Transfer to a wire rack or paper towel lined plate to drain.
+I season the shrimp with the remaining Creole seasoning and salt, then dredge them first in the wet mix, followed by the dry mix.
+I fry the shrimp until they are golden brown, about 3-4 minutes total, turning them once.
+I transfer the shrimp to a wire rack or a paper towel-lined plate to drain.

-3. Assemble po’ boy: Slice the bread almost all the way through, then fold flat.
-Slather remoulade sauce on both sides.
-Pile high with shrimp, and give them a good squeeze of lemon juice.
-Add on tomato and lettuce, then close the sandwich.
+3. Assemble po’ boy: I slice the bread almost all the way through, then fold it flat.
+I slather remoulade sauce on both sides.
+Then, I pile it high with the fried shrimp and give them a good squeeze of lemon juice.
+I add on slices of tomato and lettuce, then close up the sandwich.

 Dig in!

-The perfect side for this shrimp po’ boy is our Creole Coleslaw.
+The perfect side for this shrimp po’ boy is my Creole Coleslaw.

-- We recommend making homemade Creole Seasoning.
+- I recommend making homemade Creole Seasoning.
 It only takes about 5 minutes.
 If you use store bought, look for a brand with lower sodium content, as some of them are mostly salt.

-- Don’t skimp on the seasonings, Louisiana food is known for big, bold flavors.
+- I make sure not to skimp on the seasonings.
+Louisiana food is all about big, bold flavors.

-- Use wild caught shrimp for best flavor and texture.
+- I use wild-caught shrimp for the best flavor and texture.

-- You can make the remoulade sauce ahead of time, but fry the shrimp right before serving.
+- I make the remoulade sauce ahead of time, but I always fry the shrimp right before serving to keep them crispy.

-- If the bread is dense, rather than soft and fluffy, scoop some out to make room for all of those shrimp.
+- If the bread is dense, rather than soft and fluffy, I scoop some out to make more room for all those delicious shrimp.

 So there you go, one epic sandwich!
-If you’ve never had the pleasure of eating a shrimp po’ boy, don’t wait, try this recipe in your own kitchen.
+If you’ve never had the pleasure of eating a shrimp po’ boy, don’t wait, try my shrimp po’ boy in your own kitchen.
 It’s a mouthful, so bring a huge appetite!

 Shrimp Po’ Boy, on our Gypsy Plate… enjoy!